Skip to content

 Users and user types

-One of Coro’s key functions is to protect and monitor users within an organization who have accounts with other cloud applications, such as Microsoft 365.
+One of Coro’s key functions is to protect and monitor users within an organization who have accounts with connected cloud applications, such as Microsoft 365.

-When an admin user connects their Coro workspace to a cloud application, Coro identifies all registered users and these users are defined as protectable by Coro.
+When an admin user connects their Coro workspace to a cloud application, Coro locates identifiable and accessible user accounts.
+These accounts are defined as protectable by Coro.

-The admin user instructs Coro to protect protectable users, either by specifying individual user accounts or by selecting a known user group from the application's directory.
+The admin user instructs Coro to protect protectable users, either by specifying individual user accounts, by selecting a known user group from the application's directory, or just instructing Coro to protect all identifiable and protectable users.
 Coro automatically applies protection to those users and monitors their activity within the connected application.

 Note